deltamachine/naive-automatic-postediting/new_alg/README.md

 python3 extract_types.py bel-rus_postedits.txt bel-rus
 ```

-### 3. Cleaning
+### 4. Cleaning

 The extracting postedits algorithm is not perfect and extracts a lot of garbage along with potentially good triplets.
-This script
+This script filters most of the garbage out.

-filters most of the garbage out.
+It may take one of the files which were generated on previous step.

 ##### Usage